webqit/quantum-js/README.md

 Right in how the instructions in an imperative program act on data - from the assignment expression that sets or changes the data held in a local variable (`count = 10`) and the `delete` operator that mutates some object property (`delete object.value`) to the "if" construct that determines the program's execution path based on a certain value - you can see "state" (data) and "effect" (instruction) at play!

 But what we don't get with how this works naturally is having the said instructions stay sensitive to changes to the data they individually act on!
-(A relationship that's simply not maintained by the runtime!)
+(The runtime simply not maintaining the relationship!)
 And that's where a whole new way of doing things becomes necessary - wherein we approach fundamental imperative operations programmatically: `setCount(10)` vs `count = 10`.

 </details>